memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ### Classifying our data

-Now that we have trained our model and saved it we would like to use it to classify our data.
-To avoid the creation of the `StellarGraph` and loading of the model for every single procedure call let's define a helper procedure that will create a `StellarGraph` from the Memgraph graph and store it globally.
+Now that we have trained our model and saved it, we would like to use it to classify our data.
+To avoid creating the `StellarGraph` and loading of the model for every single procedure call let's define a helper procedure that will create a `StellarGraph` from the Memgraph graph and store it globally.
 We will do the same for our trained model.